-Union City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Union City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union City is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Union City who work in office and administrative support (13.01%), computer science and math (9.02%), and management occupations (8.89%).

 Also of interest is that Union City has more people living here who work in computers and math than 95% of the places in the US.